awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

    ```

    - Replace `<host>` with your Neon hostname (e.g., `ep-cool-darkness-123456.us-east-2.aws.neon.tech`)
-   - Replace `<role_name>` with the name of your Postgres role (e.g., `alex`)
+   - Replace `<role_name>` with the name of your LangChainrole (e.g., `alex`)
    - Replace `<database>` with the name of the database containing the tables you want to replicate to Materialize (e.g., `dbname`)

-3. Use the [CREATE SOURCE](https://materialize.com/docs/sql/create-source/) command to connect Materialize to your Neon Postgres database and start ingesting data from the publication you created earlier:
+3. Use the [CREATE SOURCE](https://materialize.com/docs/sql/create-source/) command to connect Materialize to your Neon LangChaindatabase and start ingesting data from the publication you created earlier:

    ```sql
    CREATE SOURCE mz_source